Case Study #1

 To: 'I'm using this challenge to position myself as a Leader'

 The SITUATION: A high-performing Finance Director was facing the challenge of moving up to a CFO role.
 She had demonstrated oodles of confidence and competence to make this shift.
 Her track record spoke volumes.
 The trouble was that she'd become pigeon-holed; a victim of her own success as a FD.
 No one else was seeing her as a CFO.
 And - to be real - she was experiencing episodes of self-doubt and struggling to see herself in that role too.
+She was in a career crisis.

 RESULT: this client made a successful move into a CFO role in another organization.
-She continues to grow her self-leadership, leadership and influencing skills using 12Bear Secrets.
+She continues to grow her self-leadership, leadership and influencing skills using the Crisis handling mindset and toolset practices from 12 Bear Secrets.

 Case Study #9